 - Development of the programme scope and key principles from August 2018 to October 2019

-- Ambitions for a national roll-out from April 2021 onwards
+- National roll-out from April 2023 onwards

 Subbe C, Bannerd-Smith J, Bunch J, Quality metrics for the evaluation of Rapid Response Systems: Proceedings from the third international consensus conference on Rapid Response Systems.
 Resuscitation.
 2019;141:1-12